saransh-mehta/Neural_machine_translation/README.md

 # Neural_machine_translation
-Using Neural Translation mechanism to translate from English language to French
+The Encoder-Decoder architecture with recurrent neural networks(RNN) has become an effective method for neural machine translation (NMT).
+The key benefits of the approach are the ability to train a single end-to-end model directly on source and target sentences and the ability to handle variable length input and output sequences of text.
+In this project, model is built to translate from English language to French.